Migrating Between Codex, Cursor, and Claude Code

 Section titled “Keeping MCP in Sync”# Use a single MCP source and copy to both toolscp mcp-config.json .cursor/mcp.jsoncp mcp-config.json .mcp.jsonSkill Portability

-Section titled “Skill Portability”Skills installed via npx skills add work across Cursor and Claude Code.
-The skills CLI detects which tools are present and installs to the appropriate locations:
+Section titled “Skill Portability”Skills installed via npx skills add work across Cursor, Claude Code, and Codex.
+The skills CLI detects which agents are installed and writes the skill files into each agent’s own skills location (for example, .claude/skills/ for Claude Code):

-# Installs to both .cursor/rules/ and .claude/skills/npx skills add vercel-labs/agent-skillsDecision Framework: Which Tool for Which Task
+# Detects installed agents and installs the skill to each onenpx skills add vercel-labs/agent-skillsDecision Framework: Which Tool for Which Task

 Section titled “Decision Framework: Which Tool for Which Task”| Scenario | Best Tool | Why |